lmanubens/DeepDendrite_Docker/README.md

 Run container with GPU flag
 ```
-docker run -it --rm --gpus all DeepDendrite-deepd bash
+docker run -it --rm --gpus all deepdendrite_docker-deepd bash
 ```

 Others: